rollingedit/YouTube-Album-Splitter/README.md

 YouTube Album Splitter is a beginner-friendly, no-setup, self-contained Windows tool for turning a chaptered YouTube audio upload you own or have permission to use into separate song files automatically.

 The tedious part before this was not just downloading audio.
-It was everything after that: splitting one long upload into tracks, keeping the names clean, adding album art, setting track numbers, fixing artist/album metadata, avoiding playlist surprises, and making the output folder look like something you can actually drop into a music app.
+It was everything after that: splitting one long upload into tracks, rename track files, adding album art, setting track numbers, fixing artist/album metadata, avoiding playlist surprises, and making the output folder look like something you can actually drop into a music app.

 This tool does all of that automatically.
 The automation behind it is custom-built, then packaged into one self-contained `.bat` file so it stays easy to use.
 No command-line setup, no manual installs, no copying commands, and no separate helper files to keep track of.
 Any helper scripts it needs are created temporarily by the tool itself.